VeronicaVez/my-book-wishlist-server-project2/README.md

 **My Book Wishlist**

-My Book Wishlist is a website for book enthusiasts to manage their reading preferences!
-Users can track whether they have already read a book, rate it, mark books they are currently reading, and add new books to their wishlist.
+Welcome to My Book Wishlist, the second project during my Bootcamp studies at Ironhack.
+This website is designed for book enthusiasts to manage their reading preferences.
+Users can track their reading progress, rate books, mark books they are currently reading, and add new books to their wishlist.

 **Technologies Used:**